 - One Piece: Brook doesn't need to eat since his devil fruit already keeps him alive (though he claims milk helps him regenerate).

-- Anpanman gets sustinance out of the red bean paste inside his head.
+- Anpanman gets sustenance out of the red bean paste inside his head.
 However, when he was a child, he mentioned eating a good amount of food from a picnic lunch he had earlier.

-- In Attack on Titan, the Titans don't need to eat.
+- In Attack on Titan, the Titans don't need to eat, as it's implied they get all of the energy they need from sunlight.
 They don't even have any digestive organs.
 They still eat humans, and only humans, then vomit out what's left of their victims after a few hours.
-It's implied they get all of the energy they need from sunlight.
+Why they do this is a mystery at first.
+Turns out they're not trying to eat humans, but instead are instinctively looking for Titan Shifters.
+Once a mindless titan consumes a Shifter's spinal fluids, they'll regain their human form and intelligence, and inherit their power of being able to shift from human to Titan at will.

 - A particularly horrifying example comes from Empowered.
 Willy Pete, a fire elemental, has stated that he doesn't need to eat, but he still likes to.
 However, he burns so hot that almost anything he tries to eat turns to ashes when he tries.
 He gets around this by cannibalizing super beings, because their flesh is just cooked nicely by him.
 And that's not even getting what else he does to them...

 - In H.P.
-Lovecraft's story The Strange Case of Charles Dexter Ward, the protagonist confronts Ward after exploring the catacombs under his ancestor Joseph Curwen's farm.
+Lovecraft's story The Case of Charles Dexter Ward, the protagonist confronts Ward after exploring the catacombs under his ancestor Joseph Curwen's farm.
 "Ward" is actually Curwen, who has killed the real Ward and assumed his identity.
 When he mentions the abominations that have gone unfed for the month since his commitment to the insane asylum, he replies:

 Damn 'em, they do eat, but they don't need to!
 That's the rare part!
 A month, you say, without food?
 Lud, Sir, you be modest! ...
 Devil take ye, those cursed things have been howling down there ever since Curwen was done for a hundred and fifty-seven years gone!